-The Academic Achievement award is presented to an outstanding senior major in Spanish.
+The Anne Cashore Borjas Award is presented to an outstanding senior major in Spanish.

-Service Awards are presented to senior majors in French, Italian and Spanish.
+Service Awards are presented to senior majors in Spanish.

-The Music Award is given to a graduating senior music major who has excelled in the areas of musicianship, scholarship, and service to the Music Department.
+The Emma Krost Eder Award for Musical Excellence is given to a graduating senior music major who has excelled in the areas of musicianship, scholarship, and service to the Music Department.